Encouraging children to be active

 Exercise is an essential part of a child’s development.
 There are so many reasons why exercise is important for children.
 Regular exercise increases strength in muscles and bones, helps reduce obesity in children, decreases the risk of developing diabetes and so much more.
 It can improve concentration at school.

 When children develop healthy habits early it lays the foundation for a future healthy life.

 The UK government recommend that children between the ages of 5 and 18 should engage in moderate to vigorous intensity physical exercise for at least 60 minutes every day.
-UK government obesity strategy states that it is most effective to be active for 30 minutes at school and 30 minutes at home.

 Here are the AquaPhysical 8 tips to encourage children remain active.